 How to Recover Deleted Files Windows 8?

-Windows 8 is the latest version of Operating System released by Microsoft.
-It’s highly developed features and unbeatable graphical user interface has attracted the entire world.
-Windows 8 OS comes with ReFS files system (Resilient File System) which provides maximum availability of data on system.
+Windows 8 Operating System had been released just before Windows 10 by the Microsoft.
+It’s a highly developed feature and unbeatable graphical user interface has attracted the entire world.
+Windows 8 OS comes with ReFS files system (Resilient File System) which provides maximum availability of data on the system.
 Windows 8 can work on all desktops, laptops and other notebooks and it is the next generation OS.
 It includes exciting features such as in-built antivirus protection, malware filtering and many more security measures.
 Recycle Bin facilitycome in processed version of Windows 8 OS.
-Windows 8 OS provides this basic facility to accommodate each and every file deleted using “Delete” or “Ctrl-D” and acts as primary safety measure for accidentally deleted files by preventing them from permanent deletion.
-In order to know how to recover deleted files Windows 8 you are provided with perfect File Recovery software.
+Windows 8 OS provides this basic facility to accommodate each and every file deleted using “Delete” or “Ctrl-D” and acts as a primary safety measure for accidentally deleted files by preventing them from permanent deletion.
+In order to know how to recover deleted files Windows 8, you are provided with perfect File Recovery software.

-Following are the scenarios that make you to delete files in Windows 8 computer:
+Following are the scenarios that make you delete files in Windows 8 computer:

 - Accidentally clicking Shift key along with delete key will leads to permanent deletion of files and folders that you have selected.

-- Issues like File system corruption, hard drive failure, unintentional deletion of partition etc might cause loss of large number of files and folders.
+- Issues like the file system corruption, hard drive failure, unintentional deletion of partition etc might cause loss of large number of files and folders.

 Note: You can even perform folder recovery on Windows 10 PC in simple steps.
 To know more features of this recovering application, check this page: http://www.folderrecovery.net/windows-10.html

-Step 1: Download and install the demo version of the software on your Windows 8 desktop/ laptop.
-Launch the tool and select “Recover Files” option.
-From the next screen select “Recover Deleted Files” option from the two options that are available to undelete deleted files in Windows 8 computer.
+Step 1: Run the application and select “Recover Files” option.
+On the next screen select “Recover Deleted Files” option from the two options that are available to undelete deleted files in Windows 8 computer.